jundalisay/sp/content/en/research/berkeley/knowledge/part-038.md

 ---
-title: "Benham, William"
+title: "The Ideas of Sight and Touch"
 weight: 7
-description: "William G. Benham was an American palmist published in 1900."
+description: "The Ideas of Sight and Touch make two Species, intirely distinct and heterogeneous"
-image: "/covers/reading.png"
+image: "/covers/know.jpg"
 contributors: ['Berkeley']
 ---